topst-development/Documentation/Accessories/Camera.md

 Afterwards, flash the generated output_d3g.fai to the board using FWDN, and you will be able to use the IMX219 sensor with the desired resolution.

-**Note:** If you want to use the MIPI1-CSI port, open the tcc805x-videoinput-camera-module.dtsi file located in “{build_dir}/build/d3-g-topst-main/tmp/work/d3_g_topst_main-telechips-linux/linux-topst/5.10.205-r0/git/arch/arm64/boot/dts/telechips/tcc805x/override/”and change the included dtsi file from “tcc805x-videoinput-mipi0-imx219.dtsi” to “tcc805x-videoinput-mipi1-imx219.dtsi”.
+**Note:** If you want to use the MIPI1-CSI port, open the tcc805x-videoinput-camera-module.dtsi file located in “{build_dir}/build/d3-g-topst-main/tmp/work/d3_g_topst_main-telechips-linux/linux-topst/5.10.205-r0/git/arch/arm64/boot/dts/telechips/tcc805x/override/”and change the included dtsi file from “tcc805x-videoinput-mipi0-imx219.dtsi” to “tcc805x-videoinput-mipi1-imx219.dtsi”. + Open the tcc805x-videoinput.dtsi file located in "{build_dir}/build/d3-g-topst-main/tmp/work/d3_g_topst_main-telechips-linux/linux-topst/5.10.205-r0/git/arch/arm64/boot/dts/telechips/tcc805x/" and change the mipi chmux from "mipi-chmux-0 = <0>;" to "mipi-chmux-0 = <1>;".

 #### 4.1.2.4 How to Increase the FPS of the IMX219 in Yocto: Driver and Device Tree
 According to the IMX219 sensor description, the sensor supports high-framerate modes such as 1080p60, 720p180, and VGA206.
 Therefore, it is possible to increase the FPS for the resolutions supported by the imx219.c driver—1920×1080, 1640×1232, and 640×480.
 Since the ISP core on the D3-G platform supports up to 60 fps, each of these resolutions can be raised to a maximum of 60 fps.